 DNR Fairbanks Area Authority for Eielson Air Force Base and Clear Air Force Station

 For lands managed by the U.S. Air Force at Eielson and Clear, the appropriate Fire Chief may request initial response assistance directly from the DNR.
-As of March 2019, there are no reimbursable arrangements in place.
+Currently, there are no reimbursable arrangements in place.

 Other Federal and Military lands with no suppression agreements in place

-As of March 2019, the only suppression agreement with the military in Alaska is the a memorandum of agreement and annual operating plan between BLM Alaska and the U.S. Army Garrison Fort Wainwright which specifies joint BLM/Army responsibilities for fire management on the Yukon and Donnelly training ranges.
+Currently, the only suppression agreement with the military in Alaska is the memorandum of agreement and annual operating plan between BLM Alaska and the U.S. Army Garrison Alaska (USAG AK) which specifies joint BLM/Army responsibilities for fire management on the Yukon and Donnelly training ranges.
 There are no reimbursable arrangements in place for other federal and military lands in Alaska.
 Agencies taking action on fires in these areas are responsible for their own costs.

 Methods of Fire Protection and Suppression